-Great food and drink is an important part of any getaway and you'll find plenty of that most Whidbey Island restaurants have an incredible selection of fresh and unique ingredients.
-Local specialties include Loganberries and Penn Cove mussels, which can be had at restaurants like Frasers Gourmet Hideaway in Oak Harbor, or Coupeville's Oystercatcher, where you can try the catch of the day served alongside seasonal vegetables.
-(Recently, it was fresh halibut, accompanied by new potato and zucchini pave, corn, fresh bean and cherry salad, basil vinaigrette, and pine nuts.)Continue to 9 of 9 below.
+Great food and drink is an important part of any getaway and you'll find plenty of that: Most Whidbey Island restaurants have an incredible selection of fresh and unique ingredients.
+Local specialties include Loganberries and Penn Cove mussels, which can be had at restaurants like Frasers Gourmet Hideaway in Oak Harbor.
+At Coupeville's Oystercatcher, you can try the catch of the day served alongside seasonal vegetables, which might be something like fresh halibut, accompanied by new potato and zucchini pave, corn, fresh bean and cherry salad, basil vinaigrette, and pine nuts.

 Located in Coupeville, this museum is devoted to local history.
 Mammoths and their lives on prehistoric Whidbey Island are the subjects of one exhibit.
 Pioneer history and island transportation are also covered.
 Be sure to view their film about Ebey's Landing for a greater appreciation of the island's history.